Understanding Steel Building Foundations – Part 2

 So you have an existing slab and think you have just won the Lottery!

 Well, not exactly.
 With concrete (well over $100 a yard in most places) and labor costing so much, it's only natural for customers who have an existing slab to think that they will have no concrete costs for their project and are simply going to put their new steel building on their existing slab.
-The fact is that not only are there going to be costs associated with modifying the existing slab, but foundation engineering will need to be purchased in order to determine the extent of the modifications needed.
+The fact is that there are going to be costs associated with modifying the existing slab and foundation engineering will be required to determine the extent of the modifications needed.

 Most customers with existing slabs have no knowledge as to what was originally poured - or when - or by whom - or if there was even any foundation engineering for the existing slab.
-Since the steel building foundation plays such an crucial role in supporting the steel building and helping to meet your local codes, there can be no room for speculation and assumptions.
+Since the steel building foundation plays such an crucial role in supporting the steel building and helping to meet local codes, there's no room for speculation and assumptions.

 It's important to note that pouring piers outside of the existing slab will result in the building being a little wider/longer than originally planned - so it's important to make sure a larger building doesn't create setback or other code compliance issues.